dartoos-dev/flutter_brand_palettes/README.md

 example: `Grey()` represents the primary grey color, equivalent to the Flutter's cryptic `Colors.grey.shade500`; `Grey.light()` ≡ `Colors.grey.shade200`;
 `Grey.veryDark()` ≡ `Colors.grey.shade900`; and so on.

+### Color Swatches - Several colors at once

+Each color swatch class represents a group of related colors, such as the colors of the rainbow, shades of grey, the colors of the gradient of a logo, etc.

+#### 'Ish' classes

+Any class whose name is a color with the 'ish' suffix represents some shades thereof.
+The `Greyish` class is an example for 10 shades of grey.
+The command `Greyish().colors` retrieves an `Iterable<Color>` of 10 shades of grey; the greater the color index, the darker the grey.

 For more details: [api
 reference](https://pub.dev/documentation/flutter_brand_palettes/latest/flutter_brand_palettes/flutter_brand_palettes-library.html).